gurion/Scalez/README.md

 		enviornment variable to match your newly created database
 		<li> From the root folder run `python db_create.py` this will generate the tables in the database
 		<li> Set the `FLASK_APP` enviornment variable to `server.py`
-		<li> Make sure that all the requirments that are found in requirments.txt are
+		<li> Make sure that all the requirements that are found in requirments.txt are
 		installed
 		<li> Finally enter `flask run` in the command line, this should start the server
 	</ol>